d-matrix-ai/dmx-compressor/README.md

 ## Getting started

-The two methods getting started with mltools and mlreferences are either installing via pip your python environment, or using git to checkout the source and then installing the libraries in pip's developer mode.
+The methods getting started with mltools are either installing via pip your python environment, or using git to checkout the source and then installing the libraries in pip's developer mode.